3 Days Trip To Cairo From Luxor By Plane Tour Info:

 It is one of the best-preserved archaeological sites of ancient Egypt, made entirely of limestone and granite and containing diorite statues of Chephren.
 It is one of the best-preserved archaeological sites of ancient Egypt, made entirely of limestone and granite and containing diorite statues of Chephren.

-Lunch will be provided in a restaurant with a view of the Pyramids and the Nile, followed by a tour to:
+After that, lunch will be provided in a restaurant with a view of the Pyramids and the Nile, followed by a tour to:

 Step Pyramid of Saqqara